September 9, 2021 from 14h30-15h30 EDT

 Mr. Mike Donison summarized the rules governing the calling and the conduct of a Canadian federal general election.
 Deputy Speaker MP Bruce Stanton gave perspective from his experience as a five time successful candidate and spoke frankly about how his faith in Christ impacts his attitude.
-They addressed some of the major developments early in the election campaign, followed by Question and Answer.
+They addressed some of the major developments early in the election campaign, followed by a question and answer session.

 0:00 – Introductory comments and introduction of Mr. Mike Donison and Deputy Speaker MP Bruce Stanton

 3:01 – Overview of the Canadian electoral process